Survivability Rankings for Barber Shop in Atlanta

 Summary

-StreetSpring's 2026 analysis shows the best neighborhood in and around Atlanta to open a Barber Shop is Lindbergh with 80% average chance of surviving more than 2 years, with the best locations offering 87% and the most challenging locations in Lindbergh at 73%.
-The worst neighborhoods include Amal Heights with 55% average chance.
-However, individual locations vary widely, and even in lower-scoring neighborhoods there are pockets that perform exceptionally well.
+Opening a Barber Shop in Atlanta?
+Our 2026 analysis identifies Lindbergh as the top location with 80% average chance of surviving more than 2 years, with the best locations offering 87% and the most challenging locations in Lindbergh at 73%.
+The worst neighborhoods include Joyland with 58% average chance.
+These rankings are based on the latest available data; check StreetSpring for real-time updates.

 | Rank | Neighborhood | Best Locations | Average Locations | Challenging Locations |